dore-datagen/dore-datagen.github.io/docs/index.md

 foo@bar:(dore-venv)$ pip install dore
 ```

+## Usage

+```shell
+$ dore --manifest MANIFEST_FILE [OPTIONS]
+```

+### Documentation Links

+* [CLI Reference](./cli/cli_reference.md): to view details on usage of `dore` command.

+* [Manifest Reference](./manifest/manifest.md): to view documentation on Dore Manifest.

 ## Next Steps

 Once the installation is complete, and if this is the first time you're trying out Dore, we recommend you check out our
 [E-Commerce example](./example.md) to get hands on with Dore.

-## Documentation

-### Usage

-```shell
-$ dore --manifest MANIFEST_FILE [OPTIONS]
-```

-Please refer [CLI Reference](./cli/cli_reference.md) to view details on usage of the `dore` command.

-### Manifest

-Please refer [Manifest Reference](./manifest/manifest.md) to view documentation on Dore Manifest.